Velocee/vlc-sdk/README.md

 Audio+ enables playing user adapted audio content.
 The module provides a player and retrieves the user specific audio content; it does not include a user interface code.
 Audio+ plays the track through the current available audio interface and fully supports bluetooth.

-#####Implementation Notes

-The Audio+ is initialized with Velocee’s SDK initialization; no additional initialization required.
-When audio playing is needed the following should be followed:

-Call audioPlay or audioPlayAtIndex
-Show audio interface screen and update it accordingly (see below) Call to audioPause, audioPrev & audioNext upon user request

-The API provides several methods for getting the audio data, mostly for updating the user interface.
-Implementors should call the audioRegisterPlaybackEvents to be notified of events where onTrackStart method reflects a new audio track starts playing; Once such a notification arrives, the audio track information can be retrieved via the audioGetMediaInfo call.
-Querying the  audioGetProgress returns the current playing progress and should be called periodically (preferably using a timer or thread).

-#####Properties

-The Audio+ module will show the relevant track name/track author in the “Now playing info canter” of OSX and will continue to play in the background (if the host app set the background mode/audio capability), and will resume playing from the last stopped point between application launches.

 #####API